robinrendle/robinrendle.com/src/pages/notes/the-writers-we-think-we-are.md

 Of course this is upsetting because that shit-hill is a glorious, beautiful shit-hill that formed the ever so perfect novel _Lincoln in the Bardo_.
 But sure, okay.
 I’ll play along here, George.
 Yes.
 You indeed do suck.

-I’m not sure which mountain I climbed up before I realized I could go no further.
+I guess I’m not sure which mountain I climbed up before I realized I could go no further and had to turn back.
 Oscar Wilde Mountain?
 George Orwell Rock Formation?
-In work from just a few years ago, my writing is _excruciatingly_ dry, formal to a fault.
-I’m trying so hard to copy poor old Oscar and George in that old work—and it wasn’t until someone told me to stop writing manifestos that I bucked the trend.
+My writing from just a few years ago is _excruciatingly_ dry, formal to a fault.
+It’s like a chap dressed up to the wrong party, wearing 13th century ballroom shoes to a skatepark.
+I was trying so damn hard to copy poor old Oscar and George back then—and it wasn’t until someone told me to stop writing manifestos that I bucked the trend.

 Anyway, Saunders continues...